powercodeacademy/phrg-blog-and-presentation/README.md

 Your blog post needs to utilize code snippets to help explain your topic.
 These code snippets can be of Ruby or Bash (from you shell session).

 Aim towards making your technical blog post about a 2-4 min read.
 However, more important than length is substance.
 Your post should be written professionally, as it will not only represent you, but the Nitro Developer Bootcamp and Power Home Remodeling Group at large.
+When editing your post, make sure that the info is presented in easy to read chunks.
+Break up long paragraphs into clear digestable pieces of information.

 ### Logistics